Cochlear Implants

 A psychologist may provide information on

-• cognitive assessment,
+• cognitive assessment;

-• behavioral and emotional concerns,
+• behavioral and emotional concerns;

-• psychological history,
+• psychological history and conditions;

-• family structure and support,
+• family structure and support;

-• patient and/or family expectations, and
+• patient and/or caregiver/care partner expectations; and

 • other psychological or developmental factors that may impact success with cochlear implantation.

-Educational and Social Support
+Educational Support

-An educator and/or a social worker may provide information on
+An educator may provide information on

 • support services available pre- and post-implantation,

-• educational and vocational placement and progress,
+• educational and vocational placement and progress, and

 • available resources.